 A special expatriate assignment relief programme applies to certain employees assigned to Ireland to work for a period of at least one year.
-The relief was first introduced in 2009.
-A new enhanced scheme was introduced for individuals arriving in Ireland from 2012.
+The relief was first introduced in 2009 and enhanced in 2012.
 Further amendments were introduced to this enhanced scheme with effect from 1 January 2015 which are designed to increase the take-up levels of SARP.
 The scheme is currently in place until the end of 2025.

-The relief is available for a maximum of five consecutive tax years both to Irish domiciled and certain non-Irish domiciled individuals who are required by their existing employer organisation to come to Ireland between 2012 and 2022 to work here for a minimum period of 12 months.
+The relief is available for a maximum of five consecutive tax years both to Irish domiciled and certain non-Irish domiciled individuals who are required by their existing employer organisation to come to Ireland between 2012 and 2025 to work here for a minimum period of 12 months.
 The individual can be engaged under an Irish or non-Irish employment contract.